jojozhuang/jojozhuang.github.io/_posts/2018-02-20-running-junit-tests-in-command-line.md

 }
 ```
 ### 2.3 Running JUnit
 In Eclipse, select the `SolutionTest` class, right-click on it and select Run-as -> JUnit Test.
-You should see all the three methods are passed the testing.
+You should see all the three methods passed the testing.
 ![image](/public/posts/2018-02-20/runjunit.png)

 ## 3. Compile and Run Java in Command Line